zzhangjii/learning-library/ospa-library/github-ideas/pandoc-tips.md

 1. Open .md file in editor and REPLACE .tiff with .png - save

-1. I broke the single file into multiple files:
+1. Made the file name README.md (if not already)
-   README.md  -  Intro and links to labs
-   Lab1.md
-   Lab2.md
-   Lab3.md
-   Lab4.md
-   Lab5.md
-   Lab6.md

 1. Open github for developer repository (jjking2019/appdev in my case)